MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-getdiskspaceinformationw.md

 ### -param rootPath

-The root path to query for disk space information.
+A pointer to a string that contains the root directory of the volume to be queried.

+If this parameter is `NULL`, the function uses the root of the current disk.

 ### -param diskSpaceInfo

-A `DISK_SPACE_INFORMATION` structure containing information about the current disk space for the volume at the given root path.
+A [**DISK_SPACE_INFORMATION**](ns-fileapi-disk_space_information.md) structure containing information about the current disk space for the volume at the given root path.

 ## -returns